adisandro/MMINT/examples/MODELS21/edu.toronto.cs.se.mmint.examples.models21/MODELS21/README.md

 ## Instructions to reproduce the examples

 This example runs natively on Linux only.
-Alternatively, a virtual machine image for VirtualBox with all the required dependencies is available at <https://doi.org/10.5281/zenodo.5110436>, letting you skip to step 2.4.
+Alternatively, a virtual machine image for VirtualBox with all the required dependencies is available at <https://doi.org/10.5281/zenodo.5110436> (login password `thisisastrongpassword`), letting you skip to step 2.4.

 1. Lean
     1. Download and extract the Lean theorem prover from [here](https://oleanstorage.azureedge.net/releases/bundles/trylean_linux.tar.gz).